-- Chubby Bunny, a newer game, requires someone to shove as many full-sized marshmallows into his mouth as possible and then enunciate the words "chubby bunny" to an audience.
+- Chubby Bunny, a newer game, requires someone to shove as many full-sized marshmallows into their mouth as possible and then enunciate the words "chubby bunny" to an audience.

 - The ABC Scratching Game requires at least two people.
-One person must name words that begin with each letter of the alphabet for a given topic while the other person scratches the back of his hand to distract him.
+One person must name words that begin with each letter of the alphabet for a given topic while the other person scratches the back of their hand to distract them.